Ranchers Want To Graze More Of Arid Tonto National Forest

 In November 2017 the Cave Creek Ranger District authorized grazing on the Cartwright allotment, which surrounds the Seven Springs area.
 It hadn’t been grazed since 2008, and the most recent EA was completed in 2008.

 In 2020 the enormous Bush Fire burned much of the Mesa Ranger District’s Sunflower allotment.
 This mostly-desert allotment is located on the western slopes of Four Peaks all the way down to State Route 87.
 An EA was completed for the allotment in 2015, which facilitated the resumption of grazing on it in 2018 after several years of nonuse.
 The allotment’s October 2015 decision notice stated that several of the allotment’s desert pastures would be put into nonuse, “until such time as a new environmental analysis is conducted to show the need for these pastures and the effects of authorizing grazing within them.”
 But the allotment’s 2021 annual operating instructions (AOI), the first AOI issued after the fire, authorized grazing on one of these pastures, the Otero pasture, and also on the East Bartlett pasture, which is located on the adjacent, and long-vacant, Bartlett allotment in the Cave Creek Ranger District.
+(The Bartlett allotment’s EA was completed in 1982.)
 The Forest’s justification for allowing grazing in these pastures was that it was a temporary “emergency” measure due to the fire and drought, and was necessary to “maintain a viable ranching operation.”

 There were no public notifications that grazing was being initiated on these allotments and pastures.
 Keep in mind that the Forest authorized grazing on these allotments during an almost uninterrupted period of drought that has lasted more than than 20 years.
 The ongoing megadrought is the driest multi-decade period the Southwest has seen since at least 800 CE.